Siftah/get_iplayer/install/freebsd.md

 **PC-BSD Only**

 **2013-06-23: The PBI version of get_iplayer has not yet been updated to version 2.83 and consequently cannot download BBC TV programmes.
-Until the PBI version is updated, please see [this page](swfurl) for instructions on configuring get_iplayer to restore the TV downloads.**
+Until the PBI version is updated, build the get_iplayer port as described in step #1.
+Alternatively, please see [this page](swfurl) for instructions on configuring get_iplayer to restore the TV downloads.**

 PC-BSD offers get_iplayer packaged in PBI format, which you can install with AppCafe or with: